asgsaeid/cad_vqa/README.md

-# CAD-VQA: Computer-Aided Design Visual Question Answering Dataset
+# CAD-VQA: Computer-Aided Design Visual Question Answering Dataset for Evaluating Vision Languagve Models

 This repository contains the CAD-VQA dataset and evaluation code introduced in the paper "How to Determine the Preferred Image Distribution of a Black-Box Vision-Language Model?".